RosettaCommons/documentation/application_documentation/analysis/ddg-monomer.md

 The new algorithm for performing limited relaxation of the backbone was published in:

 E. Kellogg, A. Leaver-Fay, and D. Baker, (2011) "Role of conformational sampling in computing mutation-induced changes in protein structure and stability", Proteins: Structure, Function, and Bioinformatics.
 V 79, pp 830–838.
+[Full text](https://pmc.ncbi.nlm.nih.gov/articles/PMC3760476/).

-The older, fixed-backbone, soft-repulsive scorefunction algorithm (analogous to that described in row 4 of [Kellogg 2011] but with weights trained towards recapitulating alanine-scanning mutation experiments. weights are in rosetta/main/database/scoring/weights/ddg\_monomer.wts) was published in:
+The older, fixed-backbone, soft-repulsive scorefunction algorithm (analogous to that described in row 4 of [Kellogg 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC3760476/) but with weights trained towards recapitulating alanine-scanning mutation experiments.
+Weights are in [rosetta/main/database/scoring/weights/ddg\_monomer.wts](https://github.com/RosettaCommons/rosetta/blob/main/database/scoring/weights/ddg_monomer.wts)) was published in:

-Kortemme et al. (2002) "A simple physical model for binding energy hot spots in protein-protein complexes", PNAS 22, 14116-21
+Kortemme et al. (2002) "A simple physical model for binding energy hot spots in protein-protein complexes", PNAS 22, 14116-21.
+[Full text](https://www.pnas.org/doi/10.1073/pnas.202485799).

 Purpose
 ===========================================

 The purpose of this application is to predict the change in stability (the ddG) of a monomeric protein induced by a point mutation.
 The application takes as input the crystal structure of the wild-type (which must be first pre-minimized), and generates a structural model of the point-mutant.
-The ddG is given by the difference in rosetta energy between the wild-type structure and the point mutant structure.
+The ddG is given by the difference in [[rosetta energy|Units in Rosetta]] between the wild-type structure and the point mutant structure.
 More precisely, 50 models each of the wild-type and mutant structures should be generated, and the most accurate ddG is taken as the difference between the mean of the top-3-scoring wild type structures and the top-3-scoring point-mutant structures.

 Rosetta follows the convention that negative ddG values indicate increased stability _i.e._ ddG = mutant energy - wildtype energy.

+To approximately convert the values output by this method to kcal/mol, a scaling factor of 2.94 is needed.
+For more information on how this scaling factor was determined, see the end of Section III. in the supporting information in the paper by [Park, et al.](https://pubs.acs.org/doi/10.1021/acs.jctc.6b00819)

 Algorithm
 =========